neveretth/apollo/Documentation/kernel.md

 will need to be accessed by the main integration loop. kernel.hip holds HIP kernels (thought this is not expected to be implemented at the moment), and finally the Makefile provides instructions for building the kernels.

-## Accessing from the main integration loop.
-_The following is not implemented yet..._

-The main integration loop will activate a trigger corresponding to each kernel set activated (hydro, thermonuclear, etc) in the simulation.toml file.
-This trigger will call the computational kernels outlined in the module.

-Each kernel compute trigger will be expected to handle the data preprocessing _and_ MP compute management for each section.
-This allows each kernel implementation to handle all MP aspects (as it will be called individually).

-In the future the plan is to add noncompete conditions, meaning two kernel modules could execute at the same time.

 ### Kernel trigger vs preprocessing
 A kernel trigger is intended ONLY to interact with module-specific code,